 If search engines can’t crawl pages with dc, they can’t automatically detect that these URLs point to the same content and will therefore effectively have to treat them as separate, unique pages.

 If your site suffers from DC issues, and you don’t follow the advice listed above, we do a good job of choosing a version of the content to show in our search results.

-Google says it really needs to detect an INTENT to manipulate Google to incur a penalty, and you should be OK if you arent doing this, BUT it’s easy to screw up and LOOK as if you are up to something fishy.
+Google says it needs to detect an INTENT to manipulate Google to incur a penalty, and you should be OK if your intent is innocent, BUT it’s easy to screw up and LOOK as if you are up to something fishy.